MarcoCasanova00/putinwave/README.md

 Steganography - Hide files in .wav

-Wrote in C by & Marco Casanova
+Wrote in C by Marco Casanova

-Open a terminal in the folder you've downloaded the compiled the file
+Open a terminal in the folder you've downloaded the compiled file

 type